What are Direct Loans?

 Depending on the financial need of the student, Direct Loans can be subsidized (interest paid by the Federal Government) or unsubsidized.

 This loan is awarded on the basis of financial need.
 The student will not be charged any interest before they begin repayment or during authorized periods of deferment.
 The federal government"subsidizes" the interest during these periods.
-Interest is 3.4% for undergraduate students and 6.8% for graduate students.
-Please note changes effective July 1, 2013: Interest on the subsidized loan returns to 6.8% for the 2013-14 academic year for undergraduate students, while subsidized loans for graduate students will no longer be available after the 2012-13 academic year.
+Interest on loans disbursed on or after July 1, 2014 is 4.66% for undergraduate students.
+Graduate students are not eligible for a subsidized loan.
+PLEASE NOTE: As a result of sequestration, the interest accrual on loans disbursed between July 1, 2012 and July 1, 2014 will become the borrower's responsibility during the six month grace period after a student is no longer enrolled (at least half time).

 This loan is not awarded on the basis of need.
 The student will be charged interest from the time the loan is disbursed until it's paid in full.
 If the student allows the interest to accumulate while in school or during other periods of nonpayment, it will be capitalized, that is, added to the principal amount of your loan, and additional interest will be based on that higher amount.
-Interest on the unsubsidized loan is 6.8%.
+Interest on the unsubsidized loan disbursed on or after July 1, 2014 is 4.66% for undergraduate students, 6.21% for graduate students.

 What are the Loan fees?